 Satisfactory Academic Progress

-“Good standing" means that you are maintaining the minimum grade point average required by Stern, are earning a passing grade in a minimum of 80% of the courses in which you are enrolled, and have resolved the status of any unsatisfactory grades, e.g. "incomplete," "no grade," etc.
+Each year, your current New York University academic transcript is reviewed to verify that you are in good academic standing and making normal progress toward the completion of your degree requirements.
+"Good standing" means that you are maintaining the minimum grade point average (GPA) of 2.5, are earning a passing grade in a minimum of 67 percent of the courses in which you are enrolled, and have resolved the status of any unsatisfactory grades (e.g. "incomplete," "no grade," etc.).

 Students have the right to appeal the suspension of their financial aid only once for each academic degree.
 If your appeal for a probation semester is granted, your aid will be restored for that one semester (provided you meet all other eligibility criteria).
 Appeals must be submitted no later than the last day to add/drop a class for the semester in which you are requesting aid consideration.
 You will be approved for financial aid probation if the Financial Aid Appeals Committee determines, from your academic record, that you can reasonably meet SAP requirements in a single semester.
 The link to appeal your academic progress can be found here.